 - Thursday, June 21, 8 a.m.-2 p.m.

 To accommodate teachers coming from outside the Twin Cities metro area, the institute will have a Monday late start and Thursday early release.
-There is optional housing available in St. Paul, and mileage stipends are also available for teachers driving from greater Minnesota and Wisconsin.
+There is complimentary housing available in St. Paul for teachers driving from greater Minnesota and Wisconsin.
+Mileage stipends are also available.

-Applications are being accepted now through Sunday, April 1, 2018.
+APPLICATION IS NOW CLOSED.
 Teachers who attended an IUM regional workshop or submitted a classroom recording will receive priority consideration, but neither is a requirement for selection.
 Successful applicants will be notified by April 16.
-Teachers who attend the full four-day institute will receive a $300 stipend.

 Please contact Kara Knight with questions about the Summer Institute.